 - ability to promote critical reflection or stimulate the urban imagination

 External critics will be also engaged in the evaluation.

 Shortlisted films will be announced in November 2020 on City Space Architecture's website and social media.
-They will be published on the website of City Space Architecture and will be publicly available for two weeks, from 19 October 2020 to 30 October 2020.
+They will be published on the website of City Space Architecture and will be publicly available for two weeks.

 The jury will assign the Best Film Award to the winner and two honorable mentions.

 The most voted film will receive the Audience Award.

-The awarded short films will be announced during a live streaming event on 9 November 2020.
+The awarded short films will be announced during an online event taking place on 18 December 2020.

 Awarded films (Best Film, two honorable mentions and Audience Award) will be screened in Bologna during the international film festival “Urban Visions.
 Beyond the Ideal City” on 12-15 November 2020 -> postponed to April 2021, organized by City Space Architecture.